-The Institute for Heritage Studies/ UNESCO Chair in Heritage Studies within the research framework of the “International Graduate School: Heritage Studies (IGS)” at Brandenburg Technical University Cottbus-Senftenberg and in cooperation with the “fahari yetu” project under the University of Iringa/ Tanzania is offering a joint Summer School on the topic “African Heritage and the Pillars of Sustainability” in July 2016.
+The IHS/UNESCO Chair in Heritage Studies within the research framework of the “International Graduate School: Heritage Studies (IGS)” at Brandenburg Technical University Cottbus-Senftenberg and in cooperation with the “fahari yetu” project under the University of Iringa/ Tanzania is offering a joint Summer School on the topic “African Heritage and the Pillars of Sustainability” in July 2016.

 The book Going Beyond – Perceptions of Sustainability in Heritage Studies No. 2 will be the 5th volume in the Heritage Studies Series, edited by Institute Director / UNESCO Chair Marie-Theres Albert, UNESCO Assistant Director-General for Culture Prof. Francesco Bandarin, and Prof. Ana Pereira Roders, University of Eindhoven.

 The International Academy was the fourth of five consecutive interdisciplinary Summer Academies (ISAC) at BTU Cottbus-Senftenberg.
 It took place from 30.11.2015 until 12.12.2015 within the framework of the Heritage Studies PhD programme at BTU Cottbus-Senftenberg.

 Research project: “Welt-Erbe-Bildung” [World-Heritage-Education] – Curriculum Development for Secondary Schools

 In our contemporary globalised and interconnected world, socio-economic, ecological and cultural developments of societies are taking place on a global scale.
 This has various consequences for education.
 The aim is to take up and convey the central problems of the present, to mediate and to participate in surmounting them.
 This also applies to World Heritage and intangible heritage.
 Discussions of heritage reveal the diversity of our world and at the same time demand a sustainable approach to the heritage of humanity.